Students compete in annual college challenge

 Judge Ron Brown of R E Brown Builders Ltd said: “As always it was a very difficult decision.
 The students showed excellent workmanship and are a credit to the College and to themselves.”

-Shrewsbury College Brickwork lecturer, Steven Thomas, commented: “The standard of work was exceptionally high – it was a challenging task for both trades, which they had to complete in a short space of time.
+Shrewsbury College Brickwork tutor, Steven Thomas, commented: “The standard of work was exceptionally high – it was a challenging task for both trades, which they had to complete in a short space of time.
 The competition tested their skills and accuracy and they all worked really hard.”

 “What’s even more outstanding is that Ryan came first in the Senior Brickwork competition at the Welsh heat of SkillBuild 2012 earlier this week and will now progress to the national final in September,” he added.